Create Painted Lace Trim

-Lace is romantic, but painted lace trim with its multicolored effects can make it sophisticated, fun, or wild, as well.
-Dyeing lace trim with a paintbrush opens a kaleidoscope of possibilities-color depth, precise application, and artistic blended effects.
+Painted lace trim, with its multicolored effects, can make lace appear sophisticated, fun, or even wild.
+Dyeing lace trim with a paintbrush opens a kaleidoscope of possibilities for color depth, precise application, and artistic blended effects.
 These options are difficult to achieve by simply dip-dyeing.
 Painting lace is an easy way to create a beautiful, unique detail for garments and accessories.

 You can paint lace of nearly any fiber using the proper dyes, but lace made from rayon, especially Venise lace, takes color much better than any other.
 Rayon Venise lace trims have a wonderfully fluid hand and come in many designs and widths.
 Their heavier, satin-stitched motifs also provide substantial surfaces for you to paint with colors.